eomielan/file-sync/frontend/README.md

 ## Using the App

+The application includes pages for sending, receiving, uploading, and downloading files.

 ### 1. Send File

 Navigate to the "Sender" page to select a file, specify the receiver's hostname, port, and byte limit, then initiate the transfer.